Instein125/Age-Gender-Prediction/README.md

 # Age-Gender-Prediction
 Age and gender precdiction using Transfer learning.
-Model used VGG16
+Model used VGG16.
+Dataset is taken from kaggle.